jyourstone/jellyfin-smartplaylist-plugin/README.md

 This plugin allows you to create playlists based on a set of rules, which will automatically update as your library changes.

-It has been tested and works with Jellyfin version `10.10.7`, which means it will most likely work with all 10.10.x versions.
+Tested and works with Jellyfin version `10.11.0-rc2`.

 ## ✨ Features